SomeGuyWhoLovesCoding/FNF-PeoteView/guide.md

 The shake axis can be changed via the "axis" property.
 Anything other than 1 or 2 will default to 0.
 Horizontal shake is "axis 1" and vertical shake is "axis 2".

 ___________________________ ___________________________ ___________________________

+The event system has not been implemented onto the gameplay state yet.
+However, that's not my priority right now.

+### How to port json

+Drag and drop a chart.json onto their song and let it convert to a .cbin.
+Note, if you already have a `.cbin` file, remove it first so the json can convert.

+You can remove the json if you want but I don't care.

 So, that's all.